-Section 18 amends the language of G.L. c.
-29, § 2YYYY, which outlines the activities of this fund.
-This fund was created to implement MassHealth's substance use disorder section 1115 waiver demonstration project and to enhance and expand substance use disorder services.
+- This fund was created to implement MassHealth's substance use disorder section 1115 waiver demonstration project and to enhance and expand substance use disorder services.
 Funds may be used for residential recovery services, transitional support services, family recovery services, recovery support navigator services, recovery coach services, and other new or expanded substance use disorder treatment services.
-EOHHS manages the fund and may expend amounts for specific purposes, as set out in statute.
-(Funds were previously allocated to EOHHS account 4000-1316 but this account does not appear in the FY23 budget.)

-Outside section 18 designates maximum amounts of funding that EOHHS may expend from the fund: to expand and support the residential treatment system to treat individuals with a substance use disorder or co-occurring mental health and substance use disorder and to expand and increase access to the 24-hour diversionary system; to reduce stigma, expand access, support implementation, and increase competencies for medications for substance use disorder; to support access to evidence-based recovery services through peer and paraprofessional services; to ensure appropriate assessment for levels of care utilizing American Society of Addiction Medicine or other evidence-based modalities; and to support integration of physical health, mental health, and substance use disorder care across all provider settings.
+EOHHS manages the fund and may expend amounts for specific purposes, as set out in statute. - Outside section 18 designates maximum amounts of funding that EOHHS may expend from the fund: to expand and support the residential treatment system to treat individuals with a substance use disorder or co-occurring mental health and substance use disorder and to expand and increase access to the 24-hour diversionary system; to reduce stigma, expand access, support implementation, and increase competencies for medications for substance use disorder; to support access to evidence-based recovery services through peer and paraprofessional services; to ensure appropriate assessment for levels of care utilizing American Society of Addiction Medicine or other evidence-based modalities; and to support integration of physical health, mental health, and substance use disorder care across all provider settings.